Are Firefighters at Risk for Lung Cancer?

 - Previously treated lung, esophageal or head and neck cancer

-Roswell Park has a unique Lung Cancer Screening Program meant specifically for those, like many firefighters, with known risk factors.
-The purpose of the clinic is to catch lung cancer early, when it is most curable.
+Get Screened.
+Roswell Park’s Lung Cancer Screening Program is specifically for people with known risk factors.
+The purpose of the program is to detect lung cancer at an early stage, when treatment is most effective.